- Sire-Dam -

 “He was running very well in Group races last year without winning one, but he’s improved.
 He’s become calmer and he’s saving his energy.”

-Dream Of Dreams was a leading fancy in the Darley July Cup on his latest start but he failed to make an impact, his connections inclined to blame the fast ground and nature of the track.
+Dream Of Dreams was then a leading fancy in the Darley July Cup but he failed to make an impact, his connections inclined to blame the fast ground and nature of the track.
+He was also below-par in the Betfair Sprint Cup at Haydock last time.

 BCS Career statistics